fenrishunter500/FATEBOOK/Mechanics.md

  - [ ] Intro module.
 A massive WANT but not necessarily a NEED
  - [ ] Fictions!
  - [ ] Art!
+ - [ ] List of M.G. tropes and how to possibly utilize them
+ - [ ] List of material for inspiration for games

 Licensing